alessandrofac93/love2d-preset/README.md

 This is a small helper repository to get you started coding a nice game with Löve2D.

+It was originally wrote by [opatut](https://github.com/opatut), and [I](https://github.com/alessandrofac93) rewrote most of this and modernized all.

 ## Requirements

 * Makefile and Bash scripts are not good for Windows, don't you try to feed them to the nasty Microsoft stuff.
 For Linux only!